jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-correlation with the VERIS Actions we just discussed, it is worthwhile to understand the year\-to\-year trends in the threat landscape.Our asset power ranking42 has not changed a lot from last year, but there are a handful of changes that are worth pointing out in Figure 21\.
+correlation with the VERIS Actions we just discussed, it is worthwhile to understand the year\-to\-year trends in the threat landscape.
+Our asset power ranking42 has not changed a lot from last year, but there are a handful of changes that are worth pointing out in Figure 21\.
 Even though